-DSL s are Kirstie Baines and Beverly Clifton.
-There is a nominated governor, Helen Bishop (Chair), who will receive reports of allegations against the headteacher and act on the behalf of the governing body
+The DSL is Katy Bartlett and the deputy DSL is Mel Rennison.
+There is a nominated safeguarding governor, Helen Bishop, who will oversee safeguarding.
+The Chair of Governors will receive reports of allegations against the headteacher and act on the behalf of the governing body

-As an employer we comply with the 'Disqualification under the childcare act 2006' guidance issued in February 2015
+As an employer we comply with the "Disqualification under the childcare act 2006" guidance issued in February 2015.